vanus-labs/docs/content/vanus-connect/connector-guides/source/aws-sqs/setup.md

 # Amazon SQS

-This guide contains information to set up a SQS Source in Vanus Cloud.
+This guide contains information to set up a SQS Source in Vanus Connect.

 ## Introduction